 Reflect on one personal or professional goal and one Pathfinder goal.

-Part 2: Crafting Authenticity Exercise
+Part 2: Crafting a Trio Charter Exercise

 Part 3: Rhythm Check